assistance

 The law firms constituting Panel A can only provide services for projects under the lot(s) for which they have been pre-selected.

-The Framework Agreements were signed with the law firms who are members of Panel A, on 16 October 2019, following a competitive process that lasted several months.
-The composition of Panel A is as follows:
+The Framework Agreements were signed with the law firms’ members of Panel A on 05 April 2024, following a competitive process for the renewal of Panel A. The composition of the renewed Panel A is as follows:

 Law Firms